 If during the evaluation of your application it is evident that your previous education does not meet the bachelor course related requirements, but is comparable to a research university degree obtained in the Netherlands, the Admissions Office will automatically evaluate your application for other MSc programmes offered by RSM and offer an alternative when possible.
 It is therefore only possible to apply for one programme.

-Students who have completed the International Bachelor in Communication and Media at Erasmus University, can continue to selected Master's Programme at the Rotterdam School of Management (RSM), provided they have taken specific courses listed the IBCoM-RSM Matrix:
+Applicants completing the International Bachelor in Communication and Media at Erasmus University, can continue to selected MSc programmes at the Rotterdam School of Management (RSM), provided they have taken specific courses listed the IBCoM-RSM Matrix: